 We’ve already begun expanding on what we can do with Drawloop®, using its API to develop our new Document Generation Action for Office 365.

-We also introduced Nintex Hawkeye Analytics, a new capability to know more about your workflows.
-Nintex Hawkeye Analytics provides actionable business insights into your digital workflows and your Nintex data.
-With Hawkeye, enterprises can get a detailed look at the effectiveness of their workflows and the value of information to workflow participants and the enterprise overall.
-Hawkeye is an explicit attempt to do for process analytics what we have done for process automation.
+We also introduced Nintex Analytics, a new capability to know more about your workflows.
+Nintex Analytics provides actionable business insights into your digital workflows and your Nintex data.
+With Analytics, enterprises can get a detailed look at the effectiveness of their workflows and the value of information to workflow participants and the enterprise overall.
+Analytics is an explicit attempt to do for process analytics what we have done for process automation.

 You can trust that we’re always looking for more ways Nintex can be useful and with that in mind, we’re creating Nintex Xchange.
 It’s a new gallery through which customers and partners will be able to access Nintex UDAs, templates, solutions and more.
 We’ll offer these assets in collections, categories and industry solutions to make it easier for the community to build and deploy solutions faster.